How often a warrant of fitness (WoF) is required

 - paint work condition and rust in non-structural areas.

 If your vehicle passes its WoF inspection, the inspector will apply the WoF label on the inside of your front windscreen, on the driver's side.
-The punched out circle shows the month your warrant expires.
+The punched out circles show the month and year that your warrant expires.
 You need to get your next warrant before the expiry date on the label.

 If your vehicle fails a WOF inspection you cannot drive it on the road unless you're taking it somewhere to get it repaired or get a new WoF – and it's safe to do so.